-ICA Bank fills a number of important functions within ICA Gruppen.
-In addition to providing a diverse range of user-friendly banking services, ICA Bank helps strengthen loyalty to the ICA stores while also reducing costs for the financial flows in the ICA system.
-Commissions and net interest income contribute to ICA Gruppen’s earnings, and when customers use ICA Bank’s own bank cards, the fees payable to other card issuers are reduced.
+Apotek Hjärtat, which has around 390 pharmacies in Sweden, is playing an important role in ICA Gruppen’s efforts to achieve a leading position in health.
+Sourcing, customer offering, organisational matters and loyalty programmes are coordinated with ICA Sweden.
+ICA Bank fulfils a number of important functions within ICA Gruppen.
+In addition to providing a growing range of user-friendly banking services, ICA Bank helps strengthen loyalty to the ICA stores while also reducing the costs of the financial flows in the ICA system.
+Commission, net interest and other income contribute to ICA Gruppen’s earnings, and the use of ICA Bank’s own bank cards reduces the fees pay-able to other card issuers.

 ICA Sweden’s business and earnings model

 In Sweden ICA Gruppen’s business within grocery retail is largely based on the so-called ICA Idea, which combines the local retailer’s commitment, market knowledge and entrepreneurship with the central economies of scale and efficiency provided by ICA Sweden.
 In brief, the idea is that ICA Sweden owns the rights to the store location and the brand, while the retailer owns and operates the store.

 The relationship between ICA Sweden and the individual ICA retailers is regulated by an agreement, which details – among other things – how the store network is to be run and how the establishment of new stores is to be financed.
 Key elements of the agreement include the overall division of responsibility between ICA Sweden and the retailer, the principles governing the rights to the ICA brand as well as ICA Sweden’s right to compensation in the form of royalties and, in some cases, profit sharing.
 It also contains a preemption clause in the event that the ICA retailers want to sell their company or its operations.